 Sanxenxo

-Property prices in Sanxenxo are higher than anywhere else in Galicia and although great deals could be had a few years ago those days are long since gone.
-Even one and two bedroom apartments can run into hundreds of thousands of euros, if that is they have the right location and ocean facing aspect.
+As an indication of Sanxenxo's prosperity, property prices in this town are higher than anywhere else in Galicia and although good deals could be had a few years ago those days are long since gone.
+Today even one and two bedroom apartments can run into many hundreds of thousands of euros if, that is, they have the right location and a good ocean facing aspect.

-Sanxenxo is especially popular with Galicians and many of the apartments and nearby houses are owned by residents of Pontevedra city only a few kilometres away.
-Many of these wealthy residents simply travel a few kilometres every August and quite literally take their summer vacation a mere 30 minutes from their year round residence.
-Distances, travel durations and “getting away from everything” have a different and much smaller scale meaning in Galicia.
+Sanxenxo is especially popular with the Galicians themselves and many of the apartments and nearby houses are owned by residents of Pontevedra or Vigo city only a few kilometres away.
+Many of these wealthy residents only travel a few kilometres each August and quite literally take their summer vacation a mere 30 minutes from their year round residence.
+Distances, travel durations and "getting away from everything" have a different and much smaller scale and meaning in Galicia than places like the USA and the UK.

 You get to Sanxenxo on the VRG-41 that connects to the AP-9 toll road.
-It is quickly and Sanxenxo easily reached from Pontevedra and Vigo.
-The greater area around the town also has many other great beaches, explorable towns and excellent examples of heritage like monasteries and churches.
+It is quickly and Sanxenxo easily reached from the cities of both Pontevedra and Vigo.
+The greater area around the town has many other great beaches, a number of "worth exploring" towns and some excellent examples of regional heritage like monasteries and little churches.

 For a selection of hotels in Sanxenxo, see this Sanxenxo hotels link.
-Pontevedra is also only a short distance away and may be more affordable at peak times of the year (i.e. late July and all of August).
+Pontevedra is also only a short distance away and may be more affordable at peak times of the year (i.e. through late July and all of August when the main Spanish holiday takes place).

 Galicia banner Galicia logo Home Contact us Site Map Swap links About us Main Site Menu Galicia general Santiago la Coruna Pontevedra Ourense Lugo Vigo city Noia Galician towns Galician Culture Gastronomy Beaches & rias Getting to Galicia Accommodation About Spain Gallery Links Book your HOTEL Rent a VILLA Find a PROPERTY Transport & tours Sanxenxo Sanxenxo Sanxenxo facts Galician towns ©2006 galiciaguide.com